haproxytech/kubernetes-ingress/documentation/README.md

 Possible values:

 - The name of the field, following by its value, e.g. Ingress-ID abcd123
-- Multiple headers can be set using a multilane YAML string
+- Multiple headers can be set using a multiline YAML string

 Example (configmap):